 The beaches in Riviera Maya vary a lot: some are very rocky and you’ll need some special shoes to enter the ocean, some have coral reefs which make swimming there entertaining but not very comfortable.
 I personally liked the beach in Cancun way more than the ones in Riviera Maya (except for Mayakoba beaches and Tulum beaches, those are amazing), but Riviera Maya is very exotic compared to Cancun.
 So in this case comparing Cancun vs Riviera Maya, you need to choose what do you value the most: comfort while swimming or proper exotic experience.
 I wouldn’t say Cancun is better than Riviera Maya or Riviera Maya is better than Cancun.
 They both are different.

-Is it worth going to these famous parks like Xcaret and Xel-Ha?
+Is it worth going to the famous parks like Xcaret and Xel-Ha?

 Should you travel independently or buy a package tour to Cancun or Riviera Maya?